Darkblader24/XPS-XNALara-Scene-Importer/README.md

 ### Known Issues:
 - Currently only .scene files version 1.21 or above are supported.
 If you have older version files, please open an issue with a download link to them.
+- The light setup only works well with centered models with the default scale.
+If you have light setup improvements, please open an issue in this repo
 - There are no known problems with XPS Scene Importer’s functionality, but we don’t have a way to replicate the Vignette postprocessing parameter.
 However, see above (Optimization) for tips on recreating your preferred brightness/contrast looks.

 ### Addons: